-In 1918, after Pauline had left, Gottschee was incorporated into Yugoslavia.
+At the end of WWI, in 1918, Gottschee was incorporated into Yugoslavia.
 Until then the Slovenes and Gottscheers had lived peacefully side by side.
-The Gottscheer priests saw the coming unrest and sent a letter to the bishop in Ljubljana denouncing the plan, to no avail.
+The Gottscheer priests saw the coming unrest and sent a letter to the bishop in Ljubljana denouncing the plan to annex Gottschee, to no avail.